dynamo/dynamo/README.md

 As an alpha-software, Dynamo installation is a bit manual but can be done in few steps:

-1. Ensure you are on Elixir master and you have [rebar](https://github.com/basho/rebar) installed (both available on homebrew, see below)
+1. Ensure you are on Elixir master (available on homebrew, see below)

 2. Clone this repository and go to its directory